Saturday, October 11, 2025

 A rock sill is a flat, sheet-like intrusion of igneous rock that forms between existing layers of sedimentary or metamorphic rock, running parallel to them (concordant), unlike a dike that cuts across.
 Magma forces its way into these weaknesses, cools, and solidifies, creating a tabular body that can be thin or thick, and is often horizontal, though it can be tilted.
 Sills are significant in geology as they reveal magma behavior and can host valuable ore deposits.

-Nice ramp on Svelt Tiger
+Nice ramp on Svelte Tiger

 Still nice out for short sleeves